Kangkong and tofu stir-fry is an easy dish with crispy tofu and fresh kangkong in a savory sauce.

 Step 6: Add the kangkong and sauce

-Stir-fry the kangkong stems first for 1 to 2 minutes until slightly tender.
+Add the kangkong stems and stir-fry for 1-2 minutes, until slightly tender.

 Step 7: Add the tofu

-Serve your Kangkong and Tofu Stir-fry with steamed rice.
-It's best enjoyed right away while the tofu is still crispy.
+It's best right away while the tofu is still crispy.

 Recipe FAQs

-Firm or extra-firm tofu works best because it holds its shape during frying.
-Make sure to pat it dry before coating and frying to help it crisp up nicely.
+Firm or extra-firm tofu works best because it holds its shape and crisps up nicely.

-- Adobong kangkong: This is kangkong adobo-style cooked in vinegar, soy sauce, garlic, and pepper.
+- Adobong kangkong: Kangkong cooked with vinegar, soy sauce, and garlic.

-- Kangkong in oyster sauce: Stir-fried kangkong with garlic and oyster sauce, thickened with a bit of cornstarch slurry.
+- Kangkong in oyster sauce: Stir-fried kangkong with garlic and oyster sauce.

-- Sinigang: A light and tangy soup with kangkong cooked in a savory sour broth.
+- Sinigang: Sour soup with kangkong in a savory broth.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!